danielctc/spaces-unity-sdk/README.md

 ## Prerequisites

 This SDK requires the following dependencies:
-- Photon Fusion (com.photon.fusion) version 2.0.0 or compatible
+- Photon Fusion (com.photon.fusion)

-Make sure to install these dependencies through the Unity Package Manager before using the SDK.
+The dependencies will be automatically installed when you import the package.
+If you encounter any issues with the automatic installation, you can manually install the dependencies through the Unity Package Manager.

 ## HLS Streaming Support